Tag: sharpen

 At this point, there are a lot of stirred up people.
 You might even be one of them.
 The question is, what really is stirring you?

 Is it a belief that the current president is a lunatic and must be destroyed (metaphorically or in reality)?
-Is it a belief that the current president is the righteous that will lead the country to some sort of glory?
+Is it a belief that the current president is the righteous that will lead the country to some sort of ?

 In the middle of this mess are Christians.
 Some are confused.
 Many are disgusted.
 Some champion the president.
 Some champion the president-elect.
 Theoretically, all treasure Christ as Lord.